 Beginning The Search For An ERP

-You may want to begin by researching which ERP solutions specifically serve your industry and vertical.
+You may want to begin by researching which ERP solutions specifically serve your industry.
 That can help define your search, although you must remain aware that even industry-specific ERP systems may fit one company far better than another company because the requirements of each business are unique.

 Bear in mind that some issues may be solved through a smaller piece of software.
-For example, perhaps the recruiting or retention of employees that a human resources department wants to solve could be addressed by a talent management solution, or a cloud-based inventory management module might need to be added to solve specific inventory issues.
+For example, it’s possible the recruiting or retention of employees’ issue that a human resources department wants to solve could be addressed by a talent management solution.

 Once your analysis is complete and you’ve identified that you do need a new ERP system, take your analysis to senior management.
 You’ll have all the information in place to answer any questions or concerns they voice and will be able to make a case for why you need a new ERP system.